laabsky/DonationTracker/README.md

 With the increasing need to itemize deductions in order to maximize tax returns, it is more important than ever to maintain accurate records of your charitable donations.
 Donation Tracker will help solve this by creating a single environment with which to track both monetary donations and tangible goods.
-This will aloow the user to track and retrieve real time dollar amounts to add to their tax forms.
+This will allow the user to track and retrieve real time dollar amounts to add to their tax forms.

 ### Project Technologies/Techniques